 Little is known about Capt.
-Ruben H. Schwass’s early life except that he was born on July 5, 1901.
-He was the son of Henry & Augusta Schwass and the brother of Chris.
-With his brother, he grew up in Proviso Township.
+Ruben H. Schwass’s early life except that he was born on July 5, 1901, and was the son of Henry & Augusta Schwass.
+With his brother, Chris, he grew up in Proviso Township, Cook County, Illinois.
 There is also evidence that his family had a long history of residing in River Forest, Illinois.

 Capt.
 Ruben H. Schwass lived at 1305 West Chicago Avenue in Melrose Park, Illinois, with his wife, Helen, and his daughter, Ruth.
 He was employed, as a meter inspector, by the Public Service Company of Northern Illinois as a meter tester.

 Ruben joined the Illinois National Guard’s Sixty Sixth Brigade, in Oak Park, Illinois, on July 14, 1924, as a private and remained in the unit through maneuvers in August 1940.
 He rose through the ranks and resigned from the National Guard as a Master Sergeant on November 19, 1940.
 He reenlisted four days later and was commissioned a 1st Lieutenant on November 23, 1940, he was reassigned to the 33rd Tank Company of the Illinois National Guard in Maywood.